telepancake/uwrx/IMPLEMENTATION_PLAN.md

   - Generate root seed on fresh run, store in `seed.txt`
   - Load seed on replay
   - Implement hierarchical derivation:
-    - Each process gets derived seed from parent's seed + pid
+    - Each process gets derived seed from parent's seed + pid of a matching process from replay trace
     - Thread-local PRNG state
   - Service getrandom() syscalls
   - Provide AT_RANDOM bytes